JChirinos3201/MKS65C-FinalProject/README.md

 |       4.  ```<PATH_TO_REPO> $ make server```      |        6. ```<PATH_TO_REPO> $ make client <SERVER_IP>```        |
 | 5.
 Follow instructions on terminal to set up game | 7.
 Wait for remaining clients to join, then play CardsAgainstK! |

-## Dev Log
+## Devlog
-* 2018-12-31 // Joan Chirinos
+### 2018-12-31 -- _Joan Chirinos_
 - added black and white cards from csv files
-* 2019-01-04 // Joan Chirinos
+### 2019-01-04 -- _Joan Chirinos_
 - got the basic server without client working
-* 2019-01-04 // Camilla Cheng
+### 2019-01-04 -- _Camilla Cheng_
 - added helper functions for getting black and white cards
-  * 2019-01-07 // Camilla Cheng
+### 2019-01-07 -- _Camilla Cheng_
 - added white card distribution to clients
 - server/client working, but not getting correct output/input
-* 2019-01-07 // Joan Chirinos
+### 2019-01-07 -- _Joan Chirinos_
 - added deck shuffling, created struct deck implementation
 - edited white card distribution to run smoother
-* 2019-01-08 // Camilla Cheng
+### 2019-01-08 -- _Camilla Cheng_
 - fixed compiler errors
 - added black card distribution displayed white cards to clients, not working
-* 2019-01-08 // Joan
+### 2019-01-08 -- _Joan Chirinos_
+ - Established a foundation of methods in the ```main()```
+   - This was used to lay down a groundwork of what we needed to work on, and in what order they would show up
+### 2019-01-09 -- _Camilla Cheng, Joan Chirinos_
+- Fixed bug caused by freeing of cards
+- Fixed parse_cards
+- Prettifyed a little
+### 2019-01-09 -- _Camilla Cheng_
+- Implemented Czars and czar rotation
+- Implemented card submission
+- implemented broadcasting selected cards to czar
+### 2019-01-09 -- _Joan Chirinos_
+- Finished implementing most client-side Czar functions
+- Implemented ```endgame_check()```
+- Tweaked function calls in ```main()```
+- Finished implementing most server-side Czar functions
+### 2019-01-10 -- _Camilla Cheng, Joan Chirinos_
+- Some groundwork on server and client
+- Cleaned some print statements
+### 2019-01-11 -- _Joan Chirinos_
+- Cleaned up printing-screen into one function
+- Implemented player names
+- Attempted to implement score
+  - Ran into a bug: scores work on Ubuntu for Windows, and Ubuntu machines (homer), but do not work on MacOS